 White Horse, for conjunto and country.
 500 Comal St.

 Austin Attractions and Museums

 Austin wouldn’t be Austin without UT and its 51,000 students.
 Visitors to the Forty Acres can take a guided tour most Wednesday afternoons or take a self-guided walking tour.
 Get a 360-degree view of UT and Austin at the top of the historic 30-story Tower.
-Sports fans: You won’t to miss a guided tour of Darrell K Royal-Texas Memorial Stadium, home of the Longhorns.
+Sports fans: You won’t want to miss a guided tour of Darrell K Royal-Texas Memorial Stadium, home of the Longhorns.
 UT-Austin Visitor Center, Walter Webb Hall, 405 W. 25th St.